prelert/kibana-swimlane-vis/README.md

 The final step is to select the time field in your results.
 The time frame for the intervals in the swimlane visualization can be specified in terms of seconds, minutes, hours, days, weeks, months, or years, or just leave it to the *Auto* setting of Kibana which will aim to pick the optimum interval depending on the time span of the query.
-Note for 5.x releases of the swimlane, an *interval* dropdown control is also available at the top of the swimlane for use when the visualization has been saved and added to a dashboard.
-This control is not available for 6.0 and 6.1 releases due to an [issue](https://github.com/elastic/kibana/pull/15629) with the Kibana Angular visualization type, but will be re-introduced with the 6.2 release.
+An *interval* dropdown control is also available at the top of the swimlane for use when the visualization has been saved and added to a dashboard (this control was not available for 6.0 and 6.1 releases due to an [issue](https://github.com/elastic/kibana/pull/15629) with the Kibana Angular visualization type).

 ![image](resources/step3.png)